Installing on Red Hat and CentOS

 - CentOS Stream 9

-In case of using a proxy to access the Internet, please look at Using the installer.
+If you are using a proxy to access the Internet, please see Using the installer.

 Preliminaries

-Ensure you have enough disk space to install OpenKM y store the document repository:
+Ensure you have enough disk space to install OpenKM and store the document repository:

 $ df -h